atoami/react-native-navigation-redux-starter-kit/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License